- Course 1: How to Be Hate Free

 Some bullies are very creative at making you to feel powerless, and leaving you feeling boxed in with no place to turn.
 In some cases, anything you try to do to resolve the issue will lead to further consequences or embarrassment.
 You may not always be in a position to convince the leadership at your job, school or online community to do something about “hate” related instances that are effecting your ability to function properly.
 Moving or relocating to an institution that does not endorse hateful behavior is a healthy option but unfortunately it isn’t always a convenient one.
 In the case where relocating is not an option, the best way to take charge of the situation is to make it your cause.

-Find creative ways of getting involved with educating the people around you about the subject of hate.
+Find creative ways of getting involved by educating the people around you about how to overcome the influences of hate.
 Always go to your leaders first, try to find a resolution through your HR department and ask about opportunities they can use to educate your fellow employees or classmates about the subject of bullying, discrimination and/or hate.
 Also ask for educational opportunities to make everyone around your work or learning environment aware of the subject matter and the resources available to them.
 This is the best way to FULLY disarm any and all bullies.
 Do not stop there.
 Become an active part in assuring that such activity never endangers anyone else on your watch.